 The first Community Meeting for the NE I-35 and Loop 410 Area Regional Center Plan was an open house-style event.
-After an introductory presentation from Planning staff, attendees participated in a wall graphic exercise where they were asked to identify Regional Center assets, challenges, opportunities, and potential vision and goal elements.
+After an introductory presentation from Planning staff, attendees participated in a wall graphic exercise where they were asked to identify regional center assets, challenges, opportunities, and potential vision and goal elements.

 To provide an alternative to in-person Community Meeting attendance, an online questionnaire was made available.
-The questionnaire also invited participants to identify assets, challenges, opportunities, threats, and potential vision and goal elements for the Regional Center.
+The questionnaire also invited participants to identify assets, challenges, opportunities, threats, and potential vision and goal elements for the regional center.
 The questionnaire presented open-ended questions, asking participants to describe the characteristics of their community they like, dislike, want to change, or want to keep.

-These exercises helped inform the Regional Center Plan's first-draft vision and goal statements.
-Results from Exercise 3 were posted to the Plan website and presented to the Planning Team at their next meeting.
+These exercises helped inform the first-draft vision and goal statements.
+Results from Exercise 3 were posted to the plan website and presented to the Planning Team at their next meeting.